Complaint Procedures for Responding to a Report of Sexual Misconduct

 Complaints by or against Students

-This policy applies to a work-related complaint filed by a student against an employee (including a supervisor) if the issue arose in an NEC work setting.
-If a complaint is made against a student who is working at NEC, either the informal process outlined below or the informal processes of the Office of Student Services may be followed.
+This policy applies to a work-related complaint filed by a student against an employee (including a supervisor) if the issue arose in a NEC work setting.
+If a complaint is made against a student who is working at NEC, the student process outlined in the link below through the Office of Student Services may be followed.
 However, a formal complaint against a student employed by NEC will usually be addressed through the Office of Student Services even if the issue arose in a work setting.
 See the Student Sexual Misconduct Policy: http://necmusic.edu/student-services/policies/sexual-misconduct

-In the event that the investigation reveals that sexual misconduct, discrimination, or other inappropriate or unprofessional conduct (even if not unlawful) has occurred, further action will be taken, including disciplinary action, such as but not limited to reprimand, change in work assignment, loss of privileges, mandatory training or suspension and/or immediate termination.
+In the event that the investigation reveals that sexual misconduct, discrimination, or other inappropriate or unprofessional conduct (even if not unlawful) has occurred, further action will be taken, including disciplinary action, such as but not limited to reprimand, change in work assignment, loss of privileges, mandatory training or suspension and/or immediate termination or expulsion (if student).

 All actions taken to investigate and resolve complaints through this procedure shall be conducted with as much privacy, discretion and confidentiality as possible without compromising the thoroughness and fairness of the investigation.
 All persons involved are to treat the situation with respect.
 To conduct a thorough investigation, the Investigator(s) may discuss the complaint with witnesses and those persons involved in or affected by the complaint, and those persons necessary to assist in the investigation or to implement appropriate disciplinary actions.
 NEC respects an employee’s desire for confidentiality and will always strive to protect an employee’s right to privacy.
 However, confidentiality can limit the Conservatory’s ability to conduct a thorough investigation and take appropriate disciplinary action.
 Additionally, the Conservatory may be required to break confidentiality if the reported incident poses a credible threat to the safety of the NEC community or the public at large.